Steps to Energy Savings

 2. SEAI – Energy in Education

 Energy in Education is a partnership initiative between the SEAI and the Department of Education and Skills.
 The website includes information on getting started in energy management, involving pupils, measuring energy use, and finding savings.
 There are also a range of factsheets available.
+The group organises regular Energy Management Workshops for schools.

 3The Triple E Products Register

-The Triple E Products Register is a new benchmark register of best in class energy efficient products.
+The Triple E Products Register is a benchmark register of best in class energy efficient products.
 The European Union (Energy Efficient Public Procurement) Regulations 2011, SI 151 of 2011 state that a public body shall only procure equipment or vehicles which are listed on the Register or satisfy the published SEAI energy efficiency criteria and will specify this requirement in any documentation describing its procurement requirements.

 4. Switching off for the holidays